MarshTheBacca/Bond-Switch-Simulator/README.md

 `Thermalisation Steps` The number of steps for thermalisation

 ### Potential Model
-`Maximum Bond Length` The maximum bond length allowed for the final state of nodes in involved in a switch (Bohr Radii)
+`Maximum Bond Length` The maximum bond length allowed for the final state of nodes involved in a switch (Bohr Radii)

-`Maximum Angle` The maximum angle allowed for the final state of nodes in involved in a switch
+`Maximum Angle` The maximum angle allowed for the final state of nodes involved in a switch

 ### Analysis
 `Analysis Write Interval` Dictates how often analysis is written to prefix_all_stats.csv in steps (small performance hit ~1.2x slower)